 If your company doesn’t build world-leading and competitive logging solutions, then training staff for such an endeavor is not cheap.
 Taking staff out of their day-to-day to learn and maintain the relevant skills will impact your company’s development process.
 Even more costly is finding an engineer who can do that and contribute to the other facets of your business.
 This is a dangerous gamble for a small or organization and a source of potential waste for a large company.

 On top of the time spent hiring a skilled group of engineers, building your logging solution will take time.
 Even if you simplify your logging solution, you have serious engineering challenges to tackle.
-In order to build a truly future-proof solution, the requirements gathering and architecture before development even begins will create a huge resource-drain.
+In order to build a truly future-proof solution, the requirements gathering and architecture before development even begins will create a huge resource drain.

-For example, Elastic Stack has no off the shelf security functionality.
+For example, Elastic Stack has no off-the-shelf security functionality.
 Security is not something that can be sidestepped safely and will need time, investment, and testing.
 This time will cost you and every vulnerability is a potential delay on your ROI.

 Downtime is one of the biggest frustrations with any service, and logging is no exception.
 This is particularly true if you are trying to build functions that use your logs as an input.
-Downtime in that scenario will have a knock-on effect to other business processes.
+Downtime in that scenario will have a knock-on effect on other business processes.
 You are likely to rely on your logging the most when there’s an issue elsewhere.
 If your logging solution isn’t fault-tolerant, then you are running a risk.

 A company’s logs represent a treasure trove of data that can feed into every aspect of your organization.
 Working out how to glean these nuggets from reams and reams of logs is a costly process.
 Leveraging machine learning is certainly one answer, but what if you don’t have in-house ML capabilities?
 The cost of hiring a data scientist is an expensive endeavor, and the time it takes to find the right person will further compound your missed opportunities.
 The time spent finding the right person could be far better spent growing your product, clients, or leads.

 The core operational issue here is scale.
 The more logs you need to process, the more storage you need.
 You need larger servers to cope with demand.
 You need more sophisticated analytics to make sense of all of that data.
 The only easy way to stop this issue is to block certain logs, and allow them to disappear into the ether.
 The potential opportunity cost associated with this strategy is profound.
-What we need is more fine grained control of how we process those logs.
+What we need is more fine-grained control of how we process those logs.

 Handling logs in different ways poses a complex engineering challenge.
 How do we decide whether logs go into cold storage, or into rapid access servers?
 Building this type of capability in house can be a complex and risky undertaking.

-The TCO Optimizer helps you regain control of your logs, and provide savings of up to 2/3rds of your logging costs.
+The TCO Optimizer helps you regain control of your logs, and provides savings of up to 2/3rds of your logging costs.
 Rather than process or block your logs, you’ll be able to tune the processing of each logging level.
 This can even be implemented retroactively.
 You can make a decision and change your mind a week later.
 Introducing new pipelines into your logging solution enables you to zoom in on the logs that really matter.
-No expensive up front effort, or risky engineering projects.
+No expensive upfront effort, or risky engineering projects.
 Just a simple, easy to use service that